mlpack/mlpack/doc/user/methods/decision_tree.md

 ---

-Train a decision tree on random mixed categorical data:
+Train a decision tree on mixed categorical data:

 ```c++
 // Load a categorical dataset.